w3c/paint-timing/README.md

 Web developers require more information on page load performance in the wild.
 There's no single point in time which represents when a page had loaded – there's a series of key moments during pageload which developers care about.

+See the [`firstContentfulPaint`](https://github.com/tdresser/time-to-first-contentful-paint/blob/master/README.md) explainer for details on another of these moments.

 We propose introducing a `PerformancePageLoadTiming` interface extending the [`PerformanceEntry`](https://www.w3.org/TR/performance-timeline-2/#the-performanceentry-interface) interface, which will report the times of these key moments. `PerformancePageLoadTiming` will include a `firstPaint` attribute, which is a `DOMHighResTimeStamp` reporting the time when the browser first painted anything non-white after a navigation.

 This is the first key moment developers care about in page load – when the browser has started to render the page.